karstengresch/awesome-jboss/readme.md

 **Core Services**
 Core services are enterprose components offered by Red Hat to any middleware product subscriber for free.

+[Keycloak](http://keycloak.jboss.org) - SSO solution (including social auth).
+Out-of-the box screens, zero-coding setups, session administration etc. Like OpenSSO on steroids.
+Deployable to an app server, as black box appliance or to OpenShift as a container.
+Includes the former [PicketLink](http://www.picketlink.org) project.
+(Enterprise product: Red Hat SSO, part of core services, see above).

 ===
 (not yet mapped)